 The tank tuner gives good frequency selection.
 But its gain is only 0.9 at the desired frequency.
 We note that the impedance of the detector diode is 10 kΩ, while the resistance of our antenna is far smaller, which means there is more power available in the antenna than is being delivered to the diode.
 We estimate the source impedance of our small, steel, loop antenna is 100 Ω in series with 300 nH.
 Because the source impedance is a hundred times lower than the load impedance, we can hope to amplify the antenna signal with a matching network before presenting it to our detector diode.

 The circuit we present below is supposed to represent a small loop antenna, a matching network, and a detector diode.
 The resistor R2 is the resistance of the antenna wire, which is significant at radio frequencies because of the skin effect.
 The inductor L1 is the self-inductance of the antenna.
 The matching network components are C1, R3, L2, and C2.
 The detector diode is represented by R1, which is its effective resistance at zero bias.

 By choosing various values for this circuit, we can model not only our antenna and detector diode arrangement, but many other matching networks besides.
-The spreadsheet we use to plot the frequency response of the network will do so for any combination of values.
+The Matching sheet in our Filter Tool plots the frequency response of the network for any combination of values.
 With R2 = 10 Ω and R1 = 50 Ω, we can experiment with various values for the other components to see if we can match the source to the load impedance.
 When we want to leave out a component, we pick a large or small value for it that makes its contribution to the activity negligible.
 Thus we could set L1 to 0 nH to leave it out, or C1 to 10000 pF.